 1 A complete Hib series is two doses plus a booster dose on or after 12 months of age (three doses total).
 If a child receives the first dose of Hib vaccine at 12 - 14 months of age, only one additional dose is required (two doses total).
 Any child who has received a single dose of Hib vaccine on or after 15 - 59 months of age is in compliance with these specified vaccine requirements.
 Children 60 months of age and older are not required to receive Hib vaccine.

-\downarrow Notes on the back page, please turn over. \downarrow Rev. 02/2018 www.dfps.state.tx.us/Child Care/documents/Standards and Regulations/746 Centers.pdf
+↓ Notes on the back page, please turn over.↓

+Rev. 02/2018

 Please refer to the following for more information:

 Department of Family and Protective Services: